Your Endocannabinoid System

 TRPV 1 receptors are located on sensory nerves and they react to chemicals that are painful to touch.
 NADA competes with these painful chemicals for a spot at the pain receptor, but it doesn’t cause a pain response.
 They protect us from chemical pain by blocking the receptors where the pain would be registered.

 It is (NADA) is the combination of arachidonic acid, found in all endocannabinoids, with dopamine, one of the brain’s primary neurotransmitters.
 It is the strongest endogenous CB1 agonist, and it can also be applied as a dietary supplement.

 In biological organisms like humans and cannabis plants, long chains of DNA (deoxyribonucleic acid) are included in every single cell.
 DNA is shaped like a twisting ladder, but instead of 10 or 20 rungs, the DNA ladder in each of your individual cells has about 3,000,000,000 (billion) “rungs”, or base pairs.

-Receptors are a class of proteins which become embedded in cell membranes: they’re called membrane-bound proteins.
-This is key to their function, because part of the receptor is exposed to the outside of the cell, while the rest resides within the cell.
+Receptors are a class of proteins that become fixed in cell membranes: they’re the membrane-bound proteins.
+This is key to their function, because part of the receptor exposes to the outside of the cell, while the rest resides within the cell.

-The part of the receptor which is positioned outside of the cell responds to environmental stimuli, such as heat, light, or a certain chemicals (remember chemical messengers?).
-The part of the receptor extending inside the cell then produces an effect within the cell based on the external stimuli.
-Each different receptor is receptive to a unique stimulus, called an agonist.
+The piece of the receptor which is situated outside of the cell reacts to ecological upgrades, for example, warmth, light, or certain synthetic substances (recollect concoction envoys?).
+The piece of the receptor reaching out inside the cell at that point delivers an impact inside the cell on the outer boosts.
+Each different receptor is receptive to a unique stimulus, name as an agonist.

 Cannabinoid CB1 receptors